-Join David Hobby for an in-depth discussion in this video Circadian rhythm, part of The Traveling Photographer: Fundamentals.
+Join David Hobby for an in-depth discussion in this video Circadian rhythm, part of The Traveling Photographer: The Basics.

 Okay, here's one of the coolest thing about being a traveling photographer; as oppose to being, I could travel photographer.
 Most things in life like, are like non-optimal.
 They won't, they don't work out exactly the way that you wish they would but this, the balance between photo and travel actually does work out the way you would like it to work out and here's why.
 There's like a circadian rhythm to when you make your best pictures.
 They're going to be from an hour before sunset to an hour after sunset.
 Golden light, blue hour.